tum-pbs/pbdl-book/intro.md

 ## Coming up

-As a _sneak preview_, in the next chapters will show:
+As a _sneak preview_, the next chapters will show:

 - How to train networks to infer a fluid flow around shapes like airfoils, and estimate the uncertainty of the prediction.
 This gives a _surrogate model_ that replaces a traditional numerical simulation.